-NUMBER () prizes will be awarded.
-Each prize consists of NUMBER tickets for winner and one guest to see EVENT [ADDRESS] on DAY, MONTH DATE, YEAR at TIME + TIME ZONE.
-The Approximate Retail Value (“ARV”) of the prize(s) is $PRICE.
+Twenty (20) prizes will be awarded.
+Each prize consists of two (2) tickets for the winner and one (1) guest, to the Hyatt New Year’s Eve Party [1209 L St, Sacramento, CA 95814] on December 31, 2018 at 9PM.
+The Approximate Retail Value (“ARV”) of the prize(s) is $150.00.
+Transportation costs are excluded in the given price.
 The winner(s) will be solely responsible for all taxes and all other fees and expenses not specified herein associated with the receipt and use of the prize(s).
 Tickets are valid only on the date(s) printed on the tickets, and they are not refundable or transferable, may not be sold to a third party, and may not be substituted or exchanged for cash or credit at any time, nor will they be replaced if lost or stolen.
 If a prize-related event is unable to take place as scheduled, for reasons such as cancellation, preemption, postponement or unavailability, including for weather, or for any reason beyond the control of the Station or the Contest Administrator or Sponsor, their sole responsibility to the winner(s) will be to award the remaining available elements of the prize(s) and no substitution or compensation will be provided for the unawarded elements of the prize(s).
 The Station, in its sole discretion, reserves the right to deny entry to or to remove the winner(s) and/or guest(s) if either engages in disruptive behavior or in a manner with intent to annoy, abuse, threaten or harass any other person at the prize related event(s).

+One (1) grand prize(s) will be awarded in the Contest.
+The grand prize consists of the following: (i) two (2) VIP tickets to the Hyatt Regency New Year’s Eve Party (ii) A one (1) night hotel stay at the Hyatt Regency Sacramento.
+The ARV of the grand prize is $699.00.
+Transportation costs are [excluded] in the given price.
+Any difference between stated value and actual value will not be awarded.
+Prize(s) is subject to availability.
+If a prize-related event or travel is unable to take place as scheduled, for reasons such as cancellation, preemption, postponement or unavailability, including for weather, or for any reason beyond the control of the Contest Administrator or Sponsor, their sole responsibility to the winner(s) will be to award the remaining available elements of the prize(s) and no substitution or compensation will be provided for the unawarded elements of the prize(s).
+No refund or compensation will be made in the event of the cancellation or delay of any flight.
+Tickets are not refundable or transferable, and may not be substituted or exchanged for cash or credit at any time, nor will tickets be replaced if lost or stolen.
+Tickets may not be sold to a third party.